Which Content Requirements must a German Employment Contract meet?

-One of the first things that an employment contract will outline is whether it is for a fixed term or for an indefinite duration (Befristete und unbefristete Arbeitsverträge).
-A fixed term contract can be provided for a set time limit or until a goal is achieved.
-Once this occurs the employment relationship can be ended without the requirement for notice.
-In Germany, the majority of contracts are unlimited in duration as they provide more certainty for both the employer and the employee.
-Generally, fixed-term contracts can be renewed a maximum of three times and can only last for a duration of two years.
-There are some exceptions to this rule laid out in the Part-Time and Fixed-Term Contracts Act a number of which refer to newer (start-up) companies.
+One of the first things that an employment contract will outline is if it is for a fixed term or an indefinite duration (Befristete und unbefristete Arbeitsverträge).
+A fixed-term contract can be provided for a set time limit or until a goal is achieved.
+Once this occurs, the employment relationship can be ended without the requirement for notice.
+In Germany, most contracts are unlimited in duration as they provide more certainty for both the employer and the employee.
+Generally, fixed-term contracts can be renewed a maximum of three times and only last for two years.
+There are some exceptions to this rule laid out in the Part-Time and Fixed-Term Contracts Act, several of which refer to newer (start-up) companies.

-Fixed term contracts can suit an employer when they know that they have a specific short-term goal they wish to reach and have no requirement for the employee following this achievement.
-It is possible that the employer could instead employ a temporary agency worker for this purpose as well.
-It can also benefit the employer when there is a degree of financial instability in the company and they can only foresee needing the employee for a short period of time.
+Fixed-term contracts can suit an employer when they know that they have a specific short-term goal they wish to reach and have no requirement for the employee following this achievement.
+It is possible that the employer could instead employ a temporary agency worker for this purpose.
+It can also benefit the employer when there is a degree of financial instability in the company, and they can only foresee needing the employee for a short period.

-For the work performed by the employee there is of course the obligation for them to receive financial remuneration in the form of a wage or salary.
-The amount paid will of course vary depending on the nature of the work, the seniority of the position and a variety of other factors, but it has to be above the national minimum wage.
-It should be noted, when working in Germany, that a significant amount of the wage is required for taxes and health insurance among other requirements.
-Bare this in mind, as the amount received in the bank account will be significantly differently to what is signed up for in the employment contract!
+For the work performed by the employee, there is, of course, the obligation for them to receive financial remuneration in the form of a wage or salary.
+The amount paid will vary depending on the nature of the work, the seniority of the position and a variety of other factors.
+Still, it has to be above the national minimum wage.

-A further clause within the contract can outline the bonuses that an employee can receive whilst working as well as the overtime rate.
+A further clause within the contract can outline the bonuses an employee can receive whilst working and the overtime rate.
 Other aspects of this obligation to be aware of include:

 - The need for the employer to pay on time.
 This requirement is there even if the employer is ill.